 If someone owes you money you cannot collect, you have a bad debt.
-A business bad debt is a loss from the worthlessness of a debt that was either:
+A business bad debt is a loss from the worthlessness of a debt that falls in either of the following categories.

-- 1) Created or acquired in your business, or - 2) Closely related to your business when it became partly or totally worthless. ( A debt is closely related to your business if your dominant motive for incurring the debt is for a business reason.)
+- It was created or acquired in your business, or - It was closely related to your business when it became partly or totally worthless.
+(A debt is closely related to your business if your primary motive for incurring the debt is a business reason.)